-In this section of the draft SMF, the Commission presents international trends in spectrum allocation and spectrum band planning.
+In this section of the SMF, the Commission presents international trends in spectrum allocation and spectrum band planning.
 Again, and for the reasons set out previously, it focuses on spectrum for mobile communications and within this, particularly for LTE.
 It then turns to the treatment of licence exempt spectrum.
 For other uses of the spectrum, common global practices will be adhered to as much as possible.

-&lt;sup>30 such as, for example, AM-broadcasting, aeronautical and maritime related spectrum
+&lt;sup>31 such as, for example, AM-broadcasting, aeronautical and maritime related spectrum

-&lt;sup>31 such as the Rio de Janeiro 1981/1988 AM-plan, the frequency plans of the International Civil Aviation Organization (ICAO) and the frequency plans of the ITU
+&lt;sup>32 such as the Rio de Janeiro 1981/1988 AM-plan, the frequency plans of the International Civil Aviation Organization (ICAO) and the frequency plans of the ITU

 - More and more frequency bands are being allocated to LTE (and 5G) mobile services by the global standards development organisation 3GPP.
 There are currently close to 60 different LTE frequency bands ('band classes'), of which some are overlapping.
 There is further a clear trend internationally to use higher frequency bands for LTE (such as, the 3.4 GHz, 3.7/3.8 GHz and 5 GHz bands) and to use TDD (instead of FDD). - From those bands which have been allocated by 3GPP to LTE services, national authorities (such as the Commission) can elect the most appropriate bands to be assigned to mobile network operators in their own jurisdiction, taking into account their legacy assignments.
 As the chipsets in devices are able to process increasing numbers of LTE bands, it is less important whether these bands are US bands, European bands or bands used in other parts of the world.
 This provides national authorities with more flexibility on the choice of band plans in each country, as there is no need any more to have particular band plans in place for international roaming purposes.
-This is of particular importance to the Virgin Islands given its high share of international tourists and expatriates. - Given the geographic proximity to the US, the Commission proposes to follow, in principle, the US band plans unless band plans from other regions are more spectrum efficient and possible cross-border interference can be minimised. - Some LTE band classes have larger ecosystems of devices than others.
-This will impact the value of and, thus, likely release date for each band class, with the Commission placing its initial focus on releasing band classes with large device ecosystems.
-This is reflected in the Commission's proposed spectrum release plan, presented in Part E below). - Licence exempt frequencies are gaining importance due to increasing use of wireless consumer electronics and to facilitate innovation.
+This is of particular importance to the Virgin Islands given its high share of international tourists and expatriates. - Given the geographic proximity to the US, the Commission will follow, in principle, the US band plans unless band plans from other regions are more spectrum efficient and possible cross-border interference can be minimised. - Some LTE band classes have larger ecosystems of devices than others.
+This will impact the value of and, thus, likely release date for each band class, with the Commission, in general, placing greater focus on releasing band classes with large device ecosystems.
+However, in light of the damage from hurricane Irma and Maria, the Commission places its initial focus on the release of fixed wireless (TDD LTE) spectrum.
+This is reflected in the Commission's spectrum release plan, presented in Part E and the consultation addendum in Part K below). - Licence exempt frequencies are gaining importance due to increasing use of wireless consumer electronics and to facilitate innovation.
 It is important to tailor some of the licence exempt bands to the specific situation in the Virgin Islands.

 The Commission will prepare and consult on its proposed policy on licence exempt bands and use separately.